Fees, charges and donations

 How to opt in

-Schools opt in to the donations scheme anually as part of the July roll return process.
-When opt in, no more action required.
+Most schools opt in to the donations scheme annually as part of the July roll return process.
+When schools opt in through the July roll return, no more action is required.

-Each year there will be a small number of schools and kura that will become newly eligible to opt-in to the scheme because the following years' EQI is 432 or higher.
+Each year, there will be a small number of schools and kura that will become newly eligible to opt-in to the scheme because their following year's EQI is 432 or higher.

 If this is your school, make sure the board consults the school community when it is making decisions about opting in.
 Let your school community know the final decision.